-Here's what we did that I think* helped. (*Who knows if it actually did, we haven't yet received Baby Bird's feedback form.)
+So, read on to find out what we did that I think* helped our jet-lagged toddler. (*Who knows if it actually did, we haven't yet received Baby Bird's feedback form.)

 Abandon the schedule